This is why corporations will never make great VPNs

 Acronym DNS stands for Domain Name Service.
 It works as a domain translation machine between the host and the user.
 As an example, Google.com is actually an IP address such as 192.168.1.1.
-During your connection from a browser to Google website, a conversion is being done by certain DNS providers.
+During your connection from a browser to a Google website, a conversion is being done by certain DNS providers.

 In case of a bad VPN.
 Your real IP is being exposed and that is what is considered as a leak.